If you need urgent assistance or are concerned for your, or someone else’s safety, call Emergency Services 000.

 (4.30pm – 8.30am Mon-Fri, and 24 hrs Sat, Sun and Public Holidays)

 Rurallink gives easy telephone access to experienced community mental health staff, with a focus on supporting people with mental health issues.
 It is a confidential service that meets the needs of the community and delivering continuous care and support where needed.
 The service provides a single point of contact providing information, advice, assessment, and where required, referrals to other mental health services.

 Helplines for Support and Advice

 Helplines can provide you with immediate access to support and advice that is confidential, free and anonymous.
 Sometimes making that first call may feel difficult, talking with others helps, and many have been before you.
 Reach out.

 Lifeline provides all Australians experiencing a personal crisis with access to online, phone and face-to-face crisis support and suicide prevention services.
 Many people call after advice or self-help information for friends and family.
 Others reach out for someone to listen to their concerns.
 Typically, callers in crisis find that painful changes or problems are increasing their distress and overwhelming their capacity to cope.
-Online chat available.

 Give us a call any time of the day or night.
 All calls and chats are one-on-one with a trained mental health professional, and completely confidential.
 Although they may ask for your first name and some general details, you can let them know if you’d like to remain anonymous.
-Online chat available.